phylum-dev/documentation/docs/integrations/bitbucket_pipelines.md

     # Some lockfile types (e.g., Python/pip `requirements.txt`) are ambiguous in that
     # they can be named differently and may or may not contain strict dependencies.
-    # In these cases it is best to specify an explicit path, either with the `--lockfile`
+    # In these cases it is best to specify an explicit path, either with the `--depfile`
     # option or in a `.phylum_project` file.
 The easiest way to do that is with the
     # Phylum CLI, using the `phylum init` command (https://docs.phylum.io/docs/phylum_init)
     # and committing the generated `.phylum_project` file.
-    - phylum-ci --lockfile requirements-prod.txt
+    - phylum-ci --depfile requirements-prod.txt

     # Specify multiple explicit dependency file paths
-    - phylum-ci --lockfile requirements-prod.txt Cargo.toml path/to/dependency.file
+    - phylum-ci --depfile requirements-prod.txt Cargo.toml path/to/dependency.file

     # Force analysis, even when no dependency file has changed.
 This can be useful for
     # manifests, where the loosely specified dependencies may not change often but the